Workers' Party (Argentina): Publications

-Its main publication is the weekly Prensa Obrera (Workers' Press), started in 1982. whose articles are often distributed and translated in other countries.
+Its main publication is the weekly Prensa Obrera (Workers' Press), started in 1982.
+Its articles are often distributed and translated in other countries.
 This publication has the function of being the main distributor of their ideas and analysis.
 In December 2007 it reached the 1,000th edition.
-On December 3, 2019, Política Obrera began to circulate, a publication edited by a new segment that was formed within the party during the internal crisis of 2019.
+On December 3, 2019, a publication edited by a new segment that was formed within the party during the internal crisis of 2019, Política Obrera, began to circulate.